Personalised medicine

 Another benefit of personalised medicine is its potential to help improve patient outcomes and reduce healthcare costs.
 By targeting treatments for individual patients, doctors can reduce the risk of adverse drug reactions and other complications resulting from a “one size fits all” approach to treatment.

 This can help accelerate drug development and reduce the costs of bringing new drugs to market.
-However, personalised medicine also presents several challenges that must be addressed to realise its potential fully.
+However, personalised medicine also presents several challenges that must be addressed to fully realise its potential.
 One of the major challenges is the need to develop new technologies and analytical tools that can effectively analyse and interpret large amounts of genomic data.
 This requires significant investments in research and development, as well as training and education for healthcare providers.

-You Are Here: Home » personalised medicine
+home » personalised medicine